 Skip to Content

-Sadly you’ll be hard pressed to find one open on a Sunday or Monday night (in fact you won’t!), but these five rooftop bars in Auckland’s newest and coolest hotels are worth booking in to midweek, or at least include Friday or Saturday night.
+You can be hard pressed to find one open on a Sunday or Monday night, but these six rooftop bars in Auckland’s coolest hotels are worth booking into midweek, or at least include Friday or Saturday night.

 Bar Albert

-I spent the night at Voco recently, a new 38-floor hotel on the former NZME site, previous home to the New Zealand Herald and its armful of magazines.
+I spent the night at Voco, a new 38-floor hotel on the former NZME site, previous home to the New Zealand Herald and its armful of magazines.

 The reason was for Bar Albert, the rooftop bar on this Albert Street/Wyndham Street property.
 The highest and newest bar in Auckland with sweeping views across the Harbour Bridge into the horizon.